 A bit like the Daleks, it’s now possible for wheelchairs to go up and down stairs – a great breakthrough for both but one much more life affirming!
 Designed in Switzerland, retractable rubber tracks come out of the chair to enable safe climbing and an additional set of wheels give stability.
 Students designed this brilliant innovation to give disabled people real independence.

-3. A water tower that harvest the sky
+3. A water tower that harvests the sky

 4. A rescue drone for refugee at sea